Schemmerhofen: Aßmannshardt

 Aßmannshardt was first mentioned as Aßmundeshart around 1180 in the Codex Hirsaugiensis, a book which systematically recorded all donations to Hirsau Abbey.
 Evidence of earlier settlement has been discovered in several tumuli which were dated to the Hallstadt culture.
 The name of the village contains the elements of a personal name Asmunt and the word hart which means forest or meadow.

 toponymic evidence, such as Leithauser Wiesen, Lindacher-Weg-Ösch and Aufhofer Weiher, suggests that there were more settlements on the territory that now constitutes the village of Aßmannshardt.
 Another name of a village now lost is mentioned when during the late Middle Ages a conflict arose between the parish Aßmannshardt and Attenweiler regarding the rights held in Husshoven.

 A local aristocratic dynasty was first recorded at the end of the 13th century when, in 1288, Konrad Schenk von Asmushard donated a meadow in Altheim.
 After 1300, the village was held by Seneschal Walter von Warthausen as a fief from Count Walter von Landau.
 Together with Warthausen, the village was sold to the house of Habsburg in 1331.
-It remained under the ultimate sovereignty of the house of Habsurg until 1806, being part of the barony of Warthausen.
+It remained under the ultimate sovereignty of the house of Habsburg until 1806, being part of the barony of Warthausen.
 Warthausen, having been mortgaged several times, finally came into the possession of the Imperial City of Biberach in 1446 only to be released from Biberach's rule after the Protestant Reformation was introduced there.
 In 1529, Martin Schad of Mittelbiberach acquired the rights to Warthasuen and the village of Aßmannshardt.
 His family owned the village until they died out in the agnatic line in 1696, after which the Counts of Stadion were enfeoffed with Warthausen and thereby also Aßmannshardt.

 During the Thirty Years War (1618–1648), Aßmannshardt was devastated.
 Most of the inhabitants died of war, plague and starvation.
 The village itself was burnt down.
 In order to repopulate the village, settlers from the Alps were introduced, mostly from Montafon and Vorarlberg.
 In 1662, there was not a single inhabitant who had either been born or brought up in the village.

 The barony, which officially had been part of the Kingdom of Württemberg since 1806, was sold to the state on 16 January 1826 by Johann Philipp Eduard von Stadion, thereby relinquishing all seigneurial rights.

 On 1 January 1975, Aßmannshardt was incorporated into the municipality of Schemmerhofen.